 KLYP961 showed species-dependent plasma protein binding differences.
-The binding was moderate: 84.4 % (mouse), 78% (rat), 37.8% (Cyno) and 75.3 % (human).
+The binding was moderate: 84.4% (mouse), 78% (rat), 37.8% (cynomolgus monkey), and 75.3% (human).

-Pharmacokinetic Parameters in Mice and Rhesus Non-human Primates
+Pharmacokinetic Parameters in Mice and Rhesus Nonhuman Primates

-Mice and rhesus non-human primates were employed as preclinical species to define antinociceptive effects of KLYP961.
-As such, pharmacokinetic profiles of KLYP961 following single dose administration were evaluated in these two species under fasting conditions.
-The results summarized in Supplemental Table S2 and Supplemental Figure S1A/B) indicate that KLYP961 is orally bioavailable, with approximately 60% oral bioavailability in both species.
-KLYP961 exhibits low systemic clearance (CL) both in mice and non-human primates, with systemic clearance generally less than 20% of hepatic blood flow in both species.
-KLYP961 exhibits substantially higher volume of distribution in primates (calculated Vss~4L/kg) vs mice (calculated Vss ~0.4 L/kg) and it is anticipated that relative differences in the plasma free fractions in these two species (fu = 62% vs. 16% in Cynomolgus monkey and mouse plasma, respectively).
+Mice and rhesus nonhuman primates were used as preclinical species to define antinociceptive effects of KLYP961.
+As such, pharmacokinetic profiles of KLYP961 after single-dose administration were evaluated in these two species under fasting conditions.
+The results summarized in Supplemental Table S2 and Supplemental Fig. S1, A and B indicate that KLYP961 is orally bioavailable, with approximately 60% oral bioavailability in both species.
+KLYP961 exhibits low systemic clearance in both mice and nonhuman primates, with systemic clearance generally less than 20% of hepatic blood flow in both species.
+KLYP961 exhibits substantially higher volume of distribution in primates (calculated $V{\rm ss} \sim 4$ L/kg) versus mice (calculated $V{\rm ss} \sim 0.4$ L/kg), and it is anticipated that relative differences in the plasma-free fractions in these two species (62 versus 16% in cynomolgus monkey and mouse plasma, respectively).
 KLYP961 has a robust pharmacokinetic profile in all preclinical species examined.
-While the oral bioavailability was fairly similar, KLYP961 exhibited a longer half-life and larger volume of distribution in primates vs mice.
+Although the oral bioavailability was fairly similar, KLYP961 exhibited a longer half-life and larger volume of distribution in primates versus mice.
 The pharmacokinetic profile of KLYP961 in rats was fairly similar to that in mice (data not shown).

-Based on brain to plasma level ratio of KLYP961 in mice, the brain penetration was estimated to be in the range of 1-2% (data not shown).
-Using a more refined technique of intravenous infusion of KLYP961 to achieve steady state levels and microdialysis of hippocampal parenchyma, brain penetration in rats was determined to be 1% (Supplemental Results S6.1; Supplemental Figure S1C) These results are also consistent with a lower volume of distribution and smaller plasma free fraction in rodents.
-The higher volume of distribution and larger plasma free fraction in primates suggests the possibility that KLYP961 may be more brain penetrant in this species.
+Based on brain-to-plasma level ratio of KLYP961 in mice, the brain penetration was estimated to be in the range of 1 to 2% (data not shown).
+Using a more refined technique of intravenous infusion of KLYP961 to achieve steady-state levels and microdialysis of hippocampal parenchyma, brain penetration in rats was determined to be 1% (Supplemental Results S6.1; Supplemental Fig. S1C) These results are also consistent with a lower volume of distribution and smaller plasma-free fraction in rodents.
+The higher volume of distribution and larger plasma-free fraction in primates suggests the possibility that KLYP961 may be more brain-penetrant in this species.